Ford Taunus P1: The name

 Not included in these totals are the saloons/sedans converted into two seater cabriolets by the Cologne based coach builder Karl Deutsch.

 In the 1930s Ford of Germany had, along with Opel, pioneered the use of model names that would have positive associations for customers.
-While Auto Union customers were enticed to buy cars with names such as DKW F8 and BMW were inviting customers to be seduced by names such as BMW 326, Ford were selling the Ford Köln, named after a major cathedral city as well as the Ford Eifel and the Ford Taunus named after hilly areas of great natural beauty.
-For Project 1, Ford Germany evidently intended to invoke another hilly region of natural beauty, and the name “Ford Hunsrück” was thought uncontroversial for a successor to the Ford Taunus.
-However, the “Hunsrück” name was blocked shortly before launch, possibly because of problems encountered explaining the pronunciation of “Hunsrück” to management colleagues in Dearborn.
-This left the name Taunus, and it was proposed to name the new car “Taunus 12 Meisterstück" in order to differentiate it from the existing Ford Taunus which was by now an aging model that would nevertheless continue to be listed in parallel with the new model throughout most of 1952.
-However, it transpired that the name “Meisterstück” ("Masterpiece") was unavailable for any Ford vehicle, having been patent-protected by a German bicycle manufacturer.
-Therefore, by the time Ford's radical new car came to market it arrived under the name “Ford Taunus 12M”.
-The “12” in the name referred to the engine size of 1.2 litres and the “M” was the only part of the “Meisterstück” name available to Ford.
+While Auto Union customers were enticed to buy cars with names such as DKW F8 and BMW were inviting customers to be seduced by names such as BMW 326, Ford were selling the Ford Köln, named after the major cathedral city Cologne, where the Ford factory was located, as well as the Ford Eifel and the Ford Taunus named after hilly areas of great natural beauty.
+For Project 1, Ford Germany evidently intended to invoke another hilly region of natural beauty, and the name "Ford Hunsrück" was thought uncontroversial for a successor to the Ford Taunus.
+However, the "Hunsrück" name was blocked shortly before launch, possibly because of problems encountered explaining the pronunciation of "Hunsrück" to management colleagues in Dearborn.
+This left the name Taunus, and it was proposed to name the new car "Taunus 12 Meisterstück" in order to differentiate it from the existing Ford Taunus which was by now an aging model that would nevertheless continue to be listed in parallel with the new model throughout most of 1952.
+However, it transpired that the name "Meisterstück" ("Masterpiece") was unavailable for any Ford vehicle, having been patent-protected by a German bicycle manufacturer.
+Therefore, by the time Ford's radical new car came to market it arrived under the name "Ford Taunus 12M".
+The "12" in the name referred to the engine size of 1.2-litres and the "M" was the only part of the "Meisterstück" name available to Ford.